-JEREMY BECK'S MOST RECENT CD IS AVAILABLE!
+JEREMY BECK'S NEW CD IS AVAILABLE!

 "Beck was committed to tonality and a recognizable musical vernacular long before that became the hip bandwagon it is today. ...
 [Here is] an original voice celebrating music.
 Without self-consciousness, without paralyzing abstraction, Beck reminds us that music is movement, physically and emotionally."